 Of course, for those privileged enough to have landed in the upper strata of society, where money comes easy, free time is more abundant and life is not being lived on the edge of poverty, working out probably is an individual choice.

-But for the vast majority who must continue to work 40hrs a week to survive the choice is not so easily made.
+But for the vast majority who must continue to work 40 hours a week (or more!) to survive, the choice is not so easily made.
 Nor is it so easy to avoid consuming junk – in case you hadn’t noticed, buying organic, gluten-free, grass-fed, individually-nurtured, wrapped-with-a-bow and kissed by the pretty shop assistant food isn’t cheap.
 Meanwhile, most cheap food is unhealthy, sugar-ridden, chemically sprayed, nutritionally devoid mulch.

 The System is the Real Culprit